droqen/23-08Blue/02_packgames/maze_plan/README.md

 i'm now spawning a collidery cube map... let's start raycasting

 * It only took about 15 minutes to get this working!
 It's not the best, the feedback is a bit weird.
 But hey, it *does* work.

+See `mazemovement.gif`: This is movement working!
+There's no feedback on a bad move.